-Under an agreement with the Creditors Committee, in 2015 each of the five Trustees received annual base compensation of \$175,000 paid at the beginning of each quarter in the amount of \$43,750.
+Under an agreement with the Creditors Committee, in 2016 each of the five Trustees received annual base compensation of \$175,000 paid at the beginning of each quarter in the amount of \$43,750.
 The Trustees may award reasonable additional service compensation ("Additional Service Compensation") to any Trustee for additional service to the ART.
 The aggregate amount of Additional Service Compensation distributed to all Trustees as a group may not exceed \$350,000 per year.
-The amounts paid and expensed as Additional Service Compensation in 2015 totaled \$350,000.
-This was authorized and paid in 2015 for Trustee services rendered in 2014.
-As of the date of the financial statements, \$256,000 of Additional Service Compensation was awarded for service in 2015 through the extension term ending September 23, 2015.
-As part of the ART's motion to extend the term through December 31, 2016, the Trustees determined to forego Additional Service Compensation for the proposed extended term, subject to reinstatement of the full amount of Additional Service Compensation in the event of a recovery in the FPL Litigation.
+The amounts paid and expensed as Additional Service Compensation in 2016 totaled \$256,000.
+This was authorized and paid in 2016 for Trustee services rendered in 2015.
+The decision and obligation to award Additional Service Compensation and the related payment were both finalized after